mvmd-org/mvmd-site/AI_rewrite.md

 - Create parallel sections for different audiences addressing the same topics
 - Maintain cross-references between related sections for different audiences
 - Ensure consistency in audience targeting across all documentation

+### Phase 3 Findings

+#### Step 6: Enhance Cross-References [COMPLETED] - 2024-04-10

+After analyzing the cross-references in implementation guides and profile documents, these opportunities for enhancing navigation were identified:

+1. **Current Cross-Reference Patterns**:
+   - Most documents include some cross-references, typically in "Related Resources" sections at the end
+   - Implementation guides generally link to concepts, standards, and other implementation guides
+   - Profile documents primarily link to related profiles and relevant standards
+   - Cross-references use relative paths correctly (e.g., `../standards/gltf.md`)

+2. **Cross-Reference Gaps and Issues**:

+   **Missing Bidirectional References**:
+   - Many related documents only have one-way references (e.g., implementation guide links to a profile, but profile doesn't link back)
+   - Example: cross-platform-assets.md links to gltf.md, but gltf.md doesn't reference cross-platform-assets.md
+   - Technical standards often don't link to relevant implementation guides

+   **Inconsistent Reference Patterns**:
+   - Some documents have detailed "Related Resources" sections with categorized links
+   - Others have minimal or uncategorized references
+   - The level of context provided for links varies significantly

+   **Missing Content-Contextual References**:
+   - Few in-content references where concepts are actually discussed
+   - Most references are isolated to the end of documents rather than embedded where relevant
+   - Minimal "See Also" references within sections discussing specific topics

+   **Referenced Documents That Don't Exist**:
+   - digital-twin.md references `../implementation/integration-patterns.md` and `../implementation/data-storage.md` which don't exist
+   - Several documents reference sections of `../standards/overview.md` that may not exist as separate pages
+   - Some documents link to placeholder or future content (e.g., future.md links to a contribution guide)

+3. **Cross-Reference Additions Needed**:

+   **Implementation Guides**:
+   - Add references to relevant profiles in technical sections (not just at the end)
+   - Include context-specific links where complex concepts are discussed
+   - Add "Implementation Examples" links to relevant standards documents

+   **Profile Documents**:
+   - Add references to specific implementation guides for each major feature
+   - Include links to validation requirements for each property section
+   - Add cross-references between related profiles (e.g., avatar.md → wearable.md)

+   **Standard Documents**:
+   - Add references to implementation guides showing how to use the standard
+   - Link to specific integration profiles that implement the standard
+   - Include references to validation tools specific to that standard

+4. **Circular Reference & Dependency Issues**:
+   - Overview.md → Profile docs → Standards docs → Implementation guides → Overview.md creates circular references
+   - Some bidirectional references like basic.md ↔ avatar.md create potential circular navigation
+   - Documentation pattern often assumes navigation from overview → specific details (implementation guides), but references sometimes guide users in the opposite direction
+   - Some missing documents create broken reference chains (e.g., digital-twin.md references implementation documents that don't exist)

+5. **Reference Organization Patterns**:
+   - Most effective documents group references by category (Concepts, Profiles, Standards)
+   - Some provide brief context for why the reference is relevant
+   - The most helpful references appear both in-content and in a consolidated section
+   - Documents with structured "Related Concepts" and "Related Standards" sections are more navigable

+**Recommended Approach:**
+- Add targeted, contextual cross-references within content sections where specific topics are discussed
+- Implement bidirectional references between all related documents
+- Standardize "Related Resources" sections with consistent categories across all documents
+- Create any missing documents that are frequently referenced
+- Add brief context descriptions for each reference to explain relevance
+- Ensure all reference paths are valid and up-to-date